Evaluate -(-2)³: Working with Negative Numbers and Exponents

 Watch the teacher solve the problem with clear explanations

-00:29 And this is the solution to the question
+00:34 And that's how we find the solution to the problem!

 Step-by-step written solution